BryanJacobs/FIDO2Applet/docs/fido_certification.md

 Thus, the effective security of all ASPs maintain their full strength values even in the presence of timing observation.

+5.7
+---
+All cryptographic operations are performed in hardware, and the number of iterations/calls to the hardware/backed function does NOT depend on the value of any ASP.

+5.8
+---
+The physical module on which the authenticator code executes does not contain any physical or logical debug interfaces.

+The authenticator software does not expose additional logical debug interfaces.

 5.8.1
 -----
-The AROE on which the authenticator code executes does not provide debug functionality.
+The physical module on which the authenticator code executes does not provide debug functionality.

 5.9
 ---